Wheaties0/Programming-1-Portfolio/index.md

 ### Screensaver

-A Copy of the classic Windows XP screensaver, developed in Java
+A Copy of the classic Windows XP screensaver in 2 dimensions, developed in Java

 ![Calculator App](https://github.com/Wheaties0/ScreenSaver/raw/master/ScreenSaver.png)